Our Staff & Board

 Vice President for Economic Justice

-Erika Lizabeth Moritsugu is a vice president at the National Partnership for Women & Families, where she leads the Economic Justice team, which is committed to advancing public policies to achieve economic stability and security for all people — particularly women of color and other marginalized communities often excluded from the institution of work.
+Erika Lizabeth Moritsugu is a vice president at the National Partnership for Women & Families, where she leads the Economic Justice team, which is committed to advancing public policies to achieve economic stability and security, particularly for women of color and other marginalized communities often excluded from the institution of work.

 Prior to her work at the National Partnership, Erika managed the Government Relations, Advocacy and Community Engagement team at ADL (the Anti-Defamation League).
 She has had a distinguished career in politics and the federal government, with service to three Senators — as General Counsel to Senator Tammy Duckworth of Illinois, Deputy Legislative Director to Senator Danny Akaka of Hawai’i, and in several different roles at the Democratic Policy Committee under Senate Majority Leader Harry Reid of Nevada, including Acting Staff Director and Policy Director — was confirmed by the Senate to serve as an Assistant Secretary at Housing and Urban Development in the Obama Administration, and directed Senate legislative affairs at the Consumer Financial Protection Bureau.
 Before that, she was an international trade and immigration lawyer at Hogan and Hartson and worked at The Wexler Group, the Department of Justice, and the Honolulu Prosecutor’s office.